Nesper94/Metabiome/documentation/source/tutorial.rst

     metabiome maxbin2 -i contigs_reads/ -o maxbin2_out/ -opts -min_contig_length 500 -prob_threshold 0.6

-For example, MaxBin2 will generate just 1 bin and many too-short bins of the sample ERR981212, which are located in  :file:`maxbin2_out` and :file:`maxbin2_out/ERR981212_sub_paired_bt2.tooshort`, respectively.
+For example, MaxBin2 will generate just 1 bin and many too-short bins from the sample ERR981212, which are located in :file:`maxbin2_out/ERR981212_sub_paired_bt2/` and :file:`maxbin2_out/ERR981212_sub_paired_bt2/ERR981212_sub_paired_bt2.tooshort`, respectively.

 Using CONCOCT
 -------------

 Last but not least, let's run CONCOCT.
-Like in genome assembly, this may also take several minutes, so just go on and grab a cup of coffee!
+Like in genome assembly, this may also take several minutes, so just go on and grab a cup of coffee while waiting!

 .. code-block:: bash

     metabiome concoct -i contigs_reads/ -o concoct_out/

 For example, CONCOCT will generate 40 bins from the assembly of the sample ERR981212, which are located in :file:`concoct_out/fasta_bins/ERR981212_sub_paired_bt2/`:

 .. code-block:: bash